George: Here we go again!

 - Rocket Power, "Double-O Twistervision": Opens with the RP gang complaining about a movie they just saw ("A monkey could make a better movie!") and deciding to make their own movie.
 After the finished product is shown at the Shore Shack (it takes up most of the story), Mackenzie does the same complaining to her friends, replete with monkey comment.

-- The cartoon Mighty Max literally ended where it started, with time resetting back to the very first episode.
-The hero, however, remembered the events of the series and claimed that with that knowledge, the villain wouldn't know what hit him.
+- The cartoon Mighty Max literally ends where it started, with time resetting back to the very first episode.
+However, Max still remembers the events of the series and claims that with that knowledge, he and his team can successfully defeat the villain.

 - Can be used at the end of an All Just a Dream ep, e.g., Codename: Kids Next Door, "Operation: SITTER".

 - Subverted and parodied in The Simpsons episode "Sideshow Bob's Last Gleaming".
-After Bart and Lisa thwart the villain, Grandpa rides up on a motorcycle and says that he's going to "haul ass to Lollapalooza!" (a Call Back to earlier in the episode, where a parody of Roseanne used the exact same dialog).
-The rest of the Simpsons exclaim "Here we go again!", with Marge lagging a little behind and obviously less than enthusiastic.
+After Bart and Lisa thwart the villain, Grandpa rides up on a motorcycle and says that he's going to "haul ass to Lollapalooza!" (a Call-Back to earlier in the episode, where a parody of Roseanne used the exact same dialog).
+The rest of the Simpsons excitedly exclaim "here we go again!", with Marge lagging a little behind and obviously less than enthusiastic.